 Call for Print Reviews

-Film Matters is actively seeking book and film/DVD/Blu-ray reviews by current undergraduate students for future print issues, including the upcoming FM 15.1 (2024).
+Film Matters is actively seeking book and film/DVD/Blu-ray reviews by current undergraduate students for future print issues.

 Here is our list of available books: